Skip to main content

 All Master of International Affairs candidates must complete the following courses with a C- or better.
 The courses listed below are completed in the first year of study.

-Policy Making Processes: This course is designed to teach students how to “read” a country’s political and economic system.
+Policy-Making Processes: This course is designed to teach students how to “read” a country’s political and economic system.
 The course will examine how the evolution of different institutional frameworks in the countries of the Pacific region influences the way in which political choices are made.

 Microeconomics for Policy and Management: This course introduces microeconomics, emphasizing applications to public policy.
 We examine tools such as marginal analysis and game theory to understand markets, the behavior of individuals and firms, and what role policy plays when markets fail to maximize social welfare.